 - It is rare in developed countries but post-streptococcal glomerulonephritis remains common in the developing world.

-- Many other bacterial and viral causes have now been described and it is also associated with SLE.
+- Many other bacterial and viral causes have now been described.

-- Almost all children will recover without treatment (other than antibiotics for the infection); however, a small proportion of adults may develop renal impairment.
+- Almost all children will recover without treatment (other than antibiotics for causative bacterial infection); however, a small proportion of adults may develop renal impairment.
 Treatment then depends on the severity of the condition.
 ACE inhibitors, statins and steroids may be required.
 Steroids and immunosuppressive therapy may be required in more severe disease.

 Focal segmental proliferative glomerulonephritis

 - This usually occurs secondary to systemic disease - eg, SLE, Alport's syndrome.

 - Several abnormal/mutated proteins leading to loss of integrity of glomerular filtration barrier have been identified.

 - HIV, parvo B19, CMV, EBV, hepatitis C and simian virus 40 have all been implicated.